billthefarmer/sig-gen/README.md

 | | org.billthefarmer.siggen.SET_MUTE | boolean | true, false |

 Any combination of extras or none may be sent.
-Subsequent intents sent will update the parameters from the included extras.
+Subsequent intents sent will update the values from the included extras.

 This may be tested using the [Android Debug Bridge](https://developer.android.com/studio/command-line/adb#am).